AnOddDoorKnight/OVSXmlSerializer/Readme.md

 3. `DictionarySerializer` Serializes the dictionary using the IDictionary interface, serializing the keys and values with types as the IDictionary doesn't provide generics.
+4. `LinkedListSerializer` Serializes the linked list as a.. list?
-4. `DatetimeSerializer` Serializes datetime as normal
+5. `DatetimeSerializer` Serializes datetime as normal
-5. `TimeSpanSerializer` First, and serializes timespan as normal
+6. `TimeSpanSerializer` First, and serializes timespan as normal
+7. `PrimitiveSerializer` Starting at the list, serializes objects that can be considered as numbers and such.

 ## OSDirectories